Proceso (magazine): Fox presidency

-In 2003, Argentine author Olga Wornat published La jefa ("She-chief") about the wife of President Vicente Fox, Marta Sahagún, and her sons.
+In 2003, Argentine author Olga Wornat published La jefa ("The Boss") about the wife of President Vicente Fox, Marta Sahagún, and her sons.
 Federal deputy Ricardo Sheffield asked the federal government to investigate the claims of corruption raised by Wornat.
 In 2005, Wormat published a second book, Crónicas malditas ("Cursed chronicles"), about Sahagún and her sons.
 An article was published in Proceso on February 27 of the same year about the dissolution of Sahagún's first marriage (claims of domestic violence were made against her then-husband) and about the "suspicious" businesses of Sahagún's sons.

 On May 3 of the same year, Marta Sahagún filed a civil lawsuit before the Tribunal Superior de Justicia del Distrito Federal (Supreme Tribunal of Justice of the Federal District) against Wornat and Proceso for "moral damages" and breach of privacy.
 Manuel Bibriesca Sahagún, son of Marta, filed a separate lawsuit against Wornat.

 On November 27, 2005, Proceso published an article titled Amistades peligrosas ("Dangerous friendships"), wherein Raquenel Villanueva, a lawyer who has defended drug kingpins, declares she met Fernando Bribiesca Sahagún, son of Marta, in 2003 with Jaime Valdez Martinez, a client of hers.
 The Procuraduría General de la República considers Valdez one of the representatives of drug cartel leader Joaquín "El Chapo" Guzmán Loera.
 Currently, the Chamber of Deputies is investigating the Bribiesca sons.

 Shortly after the death of Pope John Paul II, Proceso had the famous cover (April 2005, issue 1484) of a broadly smiling Marta Sahagún dressed in black while her husband was in a press conference after attending the pope's funeral (both Marta and Fox declared themselves devout Christians and traveled to the funeral).